220124-JavaReactAzure/code_sharks/standup_notes.md

 Austin: Working on unit testing and finishing business logic.
 Utilize breaks and extra time better to study flashcards and other resources

+# Standup Notes 2/23/2022
+## P1 Status

+Josh Evans & Hannah Hospital: working on attendee dashboard and jsp, starting testing and logging.

+Philip & Darrell: Still working on an HTML/JavaScript frontend.

+Austin & Michael: Still finishing logging, testing and logic.
+Then attempt at caching.